Greg Jones is a seasoned instructional designer, trainer, facilitator, and speaker.

 Learning.
 By that, I mean the participants learned and so did I – genuine dialogue occurred.
 When that happens, the client is happy and so am I.

-Tell me a little a little about your design philosophy.
+Tell me a little about your design philosophy.

 I’ve seen a lot of training that’s focused information participants can’t figure out how to use.
 For me, it’s all about the practical.
 My purpose or intention is to create an experience people feel is relevant, useful, and again, practical – something they can start doing the minute they walk out the door, if not earlier.